Anne loves animals. They fill her thoughts about 70% of the time. Her dogs are life. Anne is an equal opportunity petter.

-Most pet owners know about anal glands on dogs even though we aren't sure as to the exact function of these smelly glands.
-Anal glands are sebaceous glands that are located on either side of the rectum of both dogs and cats (yes, cats have them too!).
-As scent glands, they produce an unforgettable foul smelling, gag-inducing signature that other animals use for identification and territory marking.
-All mammals have such sacs including humans, though ours may be vestigial.
+Most pet owners know about anal glands in dogs, even though we aren't sure as to the specific function of these smelly glands.
+Anal glands are sebaceous glands located on either side of the rectum of both dogs and cats (yes, cats have them, too!).
+As scent glands, they produce an unforgettable foul-smelling, gag-inducing signature that other animals use for identification and territory marking.
+All mammals have such sacs—including humans, though ours may be vestigial.

-For our furry friends, these glands are usually emptied when the cat or dog has a bowel movement.
-Unfortunately, they don’t always work as they should and that’s when we humans have to intervene.
+For our furry friends, these glands usually empty when the cat or dog has a bowel movement.
+Unfortunately, they don’t always work as they should, and that’s when we humans have to intervene.
 Dogs tend to have more issues than cats when it comes to compacted anal glands.
-Compaction results when the ducts that drain the glands become blocked.
+Compacted glands result when the ducts that drain the glands become blocked.
 Usually, thicker than normal secretions are the cause of the blockage.
-Other times, infection or abscesses are the culprits.
+Sometimes, infection or abscesses are the culprits.
 The glands become itchy, swollen, and painful.

 A vet visit is generally required.
-A veterinarian will remove the blockage or abscess and your pet will receive a round of antibiotics.
-Sometimes, a topical ointment will also be prescribed, to be placed on the infected anal glands.
+A veterinarian will remove the blockage or abscess, and your pet will receive a round of antibiotics.
+Sometimes, a topical ointment is prescribed, to be placed on the infected anal glands.
 This means that the lucky owner, you, gets to become intimate with your dog’s rear end for at least a week.
 The glands are likely to become reinfected or impacted in the future, so owning your pet means you will have to rub ointment on an area a pet owner generally doesn’t want to touch at all.

-It should be noted, however, that there are some organizations who feel that this horsey procedure is unnecessary and possibly harmful to the horse.
+It should be noted, however, that some organizations feel that this horsey procedure is unnecessary and possibly harmful to the horse.
 It is advised to talk with a qualified veterinarian about maintaining the health of your pet.

 Reptiles: Braining Food Items and Regurgitation

-As reptiles become more popular, owners are learning some of the less publicized aspects of reptile care.
+As reptiles have become more popular, owners are learning some of the less-publicized aspects of reptile care.
 Scaly pets can be finicky and stubborn when it comes to eating.
 Ball pythons are known offenders, often going off of feed for no apparent reason.
 Desperate owners will try anything to get their beloved pets to eat.
-A popular method is braining of food items.
+A popular method is the braining of food items.
 Done to frozen-thawed or pre-killed prey animals, it often entices a stubborn reptile to eat.

 Braining a prey item is a simple procedure.
 All that needs to be done is to open the skull and expose the brain.
 Reptiles tend to love the smell.
-It's incredibly gross for us humans though and is usually used as a last resort before more extreme measures.
-Yes, there are more extreme measures.
-A reptile that isn't eating should see a vet if it is off food for more than a few weeks to rule out health issues.
+It's incredibly gross for us humans, though, and is usually used as a last resort before more extreme measures.
+Yes, there are more drastic measures.
+A reptile that isn't eating should see a vet if it is off of food for more than a few weeks to rule out health issues.